cpitt/cpitt_resume/resume.md

 ### The Church of Jesus Christ of Latter-day Saints:
 #### Lamp Developer -- Riverton, UT Apr.
 2012 - Apr.
 2013
 * Participated in the development of http://tech.lds.org
-* Developed custom extensions for Joomla, Mediawiki, PHPBB, and other open source and proprietary platforms
+* Developed custom extensions for Joomla, Mediawiki, PHPBB, and other open source and proprietary platforms in PHP
-* Created and interfaced with RESTful services
+* Created and interfaced with RESTful services with PHP
 * Developed software solutions to meet business needs using a variety of languages and frameworks including PHP, Javascript, jQuery, and SQL

 ### Academic Computing Lab Services, Brigham Young University Hawaii: